 Martha Shulski, Humanities Nebraska Moderator: So, I wanted to, to touch a little bit on how you all engage with people on the topic of climate change.
 So, it’s something that I do.
 Pretty much daily.
 And, so, I’m just curious to kind of hear perspectives on just communication strategies and what, what do you find works best and, and what doesn’t, and kind of what approach you use to talk about something that can be not easy to talk about and people have varying views.
 So I just wanted to spend a little bit of time on that.
 We’ll start with you, Josh.

 Josh Moenning, Mayor of Norfolk: Sure.
-I, I think, uh, talking about this in terms of the it’s, it’s a challenge, right?
-But it also, uh, comes with opportunities.
+I think, talking about this in terms of the… it’s a challenge, right?
+But it also comes with opportunities.
 So, if we embrace the position of, um, being part of the climate solution, leading to economic opportunities, especially in our rural places, I think that is a very effective way to have this discussion.

-Um, it’s meant new farm income for property owners, uh, leasing that space to for wind now, solar, uh, coming on as well.
-And it’s been new tax revenues for, for counties and local governments that as that I think can be a solution to alleviating the property tax, uh, burden that we have in the state.
+It’s meant new farm income for property owners leasing that space to for wind now, solar coming on as well.
+And it’s been new tax revenues for counties and local governments that as that I think can be a solution to alleviating the property tax burden that we have in the state.

-And so when you can talk about the opportunities that come with the challenge and tie it back to business activity that is contributing to us being part of the solution, but also generating new business, um, uh, enterprise, uh, in our local economies.
-Uh, that’s real to people and you’ve seen through our institutions in and around Norfolk we’ve, we’ve supported that Northeast community college has the only accredited wind energy program in the state.
+And so when you can talk about the opportunities that come with the challenge and tie it back to business activity that is contributing to us being part of the solution, but also generating new business enterprise, in our local economies.
+That’s real to people and you’ve seen through our institutions in and around Norfolk we’ve, we’ve supported that Northeast community college has the only accredited wind energy program in the state.